vercel-labs/lead-agent/README.md

 # Lead Agent

-An inbound lead qualification and research agent built with Next.js and hosted on Vercel AI cloud.
+An inbound lead qualification and research agent built with Next.js and hosted on the Vercel AI Cloud.

 ## Overview